reactjs/react.dev/src/content/reference/react/useState.md

 * React [batches state updates.](/learn/queueing-a-series-of-state-updates) It updates the screen **after all the event handlers have run** and have called their `set` functions.
 This prevents multiple re-renders during a single event.
 In the rare case that you need to force React to update the screen earlier, for example to access the DOM, you can use [`flushSync`.](/reference/react-dom/flushSync)

-* Calling the `set` function *during rendering* is only allowed from within the currently rendering component.
+* Calling the `set` function *during rendering* is only allowed from within the currently rendering Component.
 React will discard its output and immediately attempt to render it again with the new state.
 This pattern is rarely needed, but you can use it to **store information from the previous renders**.
 [See an example below.](#storing-information-from-previous-renders)

 * In Strict Mode, React will **call your updater function twice** in order to [help you find accidental impurities.](#my-initializer-or-updater-function-runs-twice) This is development-only behavior and does not affect production.
 If your updater function is pure (as it should be), this should not affect the behavior.
 The result from one of the calls will be ignored.